krka/futures-guide/README.md

 to a large number of futures that never block, but instead run on a shared set of thread pools and voluntarily hand off work, we can improve the hardware utilization (and typically handle more work with the same amount of hardware resources).

+# Interlude

+Sorry to interrupt!
+Before we dig deeper into the details, perhaps it would be useful to first try out the interactive lessons [here](https://krka.github.io/futures-guide/).

 # Part 3 - Important details about Java futures

 Unfortunately, some things are not very intuitive, so in addition to understanding the basic concepts it is